raj09utkarsh/raj09utkarsh/README.md

 ## Hi there 👋, I'm Utkarsh
-### I' am a software developer having almost 1 year experience, and currently working with Avo Automation as a backend developer.
+### I am a software developer having almost 1 year experience, and currently working with Avo Automation as a backend developer.
 I have experiece working with Javascript, NodeJS, MongoDB, Redis, SQL, Python, Django, Dart and Flutter.

 ### Other Profiles -
 #### Leetcode - https://leetcode.com/spartan009/